svin24/svin24.github.io/content/blog/Hyprland-toxicity.md

 privileges to edit the pronouns in their username from "they/she" to "who/cares".
-These roles should be held by trusted community leaders, and it's from their behavior that the community's culture and norms stem -- they set an example for their the community and define what behaviors are acceptable or expected.
+These roles should be held by trusted community leaders, and it's from their behavior that the community's culture and norms stem -- they set an example for the community and define what behaviors are acceptable or expected.
 The problem comes from the top down.

 Someone recently pitched a code of conduct -- something that this project sorely needs -- in a [GitHub issue][2].
 This thread does not have much overt hate, but